 Longview Campground is known as a quiet, family-oriented destination.
+Longview has two Group Camp Areas.
 The upper loop of the group camp has 26 individual 30 amp electric sites located in a heavily wooded area at the top of a bluff overlooking the lake, perfect for large parties or family functions.
 The lower loop of the group camp is entirely primitve offering a picnic shelter, fire-pit, and vault toilet.
-Many groups like to rent Longview Group Camp and only use this primitive area but how you use the area is up to you!
-A gated entrance affords undisturbed peace to the group area totalling over 300 acres.
-A private shower and restroom facility is located near the entrance gate right between the two loops.
-Renting the area allows you to use the park how you choose.
-Use just the electric sites, just the primitive area or a combination of the two, the choice is yours!
+The shower and restroom facility is located near the entrance gate right between the two loops.

 Perry Lake Dam was completed in 1969 to help with flood control for the Missouri and Mississippi Rivers.
 Today, the lake boasts 159 miles of shoreline and 12,000 surface acres of water, creating countless recreational activities for visitors, and earning it the nickname "paradise on the plains."
 The campground is situated on a high ridge overlooking the lake surrounded entirely by lush forests.